wp-plugins/wp-issues-crm/readme.txt

 Where I can I get support?

-You may be able to get answers in the Wordpress forums.
-If necessary contact the author at WillBrownsberger@gmail.com or by text at 617-771-8274.
+For questions, the best route is the support forum at http://wordpress.org/support/plugin/wp-issues-crm.

+For additional documentation, please visit http://wp-issues-crm.com.
+If necessary, please do contact the author at help@wp-issues-crm.com
-We appreciate and seek your feedback and want to know how we can continue to improve this product.
+-- we welcome feedback and do want to know how we can continue to improve this product.

 == Screenshots ==